yhaochen/WBM_Haqiqi_example_instruction/README.md

 `/wbm/wbm_output/build_spool_batch.pl -f X`

 where X is a number that represents how many nodes to use in data spooling.
+Usually the larger the X is, the faster the spooling process is (for example, 100).

+*Note: in order to run the spool process successfully, you need to make sure you have the full permission to your spool and data folder (read, write and execute).
+The command to change the permission is: `chmod -r 700 <folder_name>`

 If the spooling works as expected, you should see that for each day between 2009 and 2015, all the .init files will generate additional files under the spool folder.
 More specifically it's the `spool/flow_direction206/` folder.
-Then inside each sub-folder, there should be 5110 files.
+Then inside each sub-folder of crop factors, there should be 5110 files.

 Note: the spooling process takes a long time, so you shouldn't directly running it in the terminal.
 Instead, creating a .pbs script and submit as a job is better and takes a shorter time.
 An example .pbs script is provided in this repo.
 Use the 3rd option ("singularity exec") when building the container because it allows direct call of model after building the container.
 Also remember to use your own folder path when building the container.

 ### 7 Run the model

-After you make sure the spool process is finished (which means you see 5110 files in each sub-folder), you can run the model by calling the core .init file.
+After you make sure the spool process is finished (which means you see 5110 files in each crop-factor sub-folder), you can run the model by calling the core .init file.

 `/wbm/model/wbm.pl -v /wbm/wbm_init/US_CDL_v3.init`